UK What is the Future of UK Aid? – International Development Committee hosted by King’s College

 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to the Children’s Wellbeing and Schools Bill.
+The Petitions Committee has scheduled a debate relating to play in the key stage 1 curriculum.

 Read the petition: